Department of Hematology, Oncology and Rheumatology

 Best treatment options and cutting-edge research

-At Heidelberg University Hospital, with over 300 stem cell transplantations per year, you will find one of the largest and most prestigious centers for hematology, oncology, and rheumatology in Europe.
-A highly specialized team of physicians and scientists under the direction of Professor Dr. Carsten Müller-Tidow has extensive experience especially in the treatment of multiple myeloma, leukemia, and lymphoma.
+At Heidelberg University Hospital, with over 300 stem cell transplants annually, you will find one of the largest and most renowned centers for hematology, oncology and rheumatology in Europe.
+Under the direction of Professor Dr. Carsten Müller-Tidow has put together a highly specialized team of doctors and scientists who have extensive experience, especially in the treatment of multiple myeloma, leukemia and lymphoma.

 CAR T Cell therapy

 We offer CAR T cell therapy in acute leukemia and for the treatment of lymphoma.
 In this cell therapy, immune system cells (T cells) are genetically re-programmed so that they destroy the tumor cells.
 We would be happy to inform you whether this type of therapy might also offer promising results for your case.

 The close integration of clinical care and research enables us to offer innovative, promising therapies.
 We use the latest medications, often in clinical trials that are not yet applied in routine practice, however, often deliver very promising effects.